johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 This document will cover,

- - Interfacing with existing video game consoles, Sony PS3/PS4 and XBox 360/One
+ - [Interfacing with existing video game consoles](#interfacing-with-a-video-game-console), Sony PS3/PS4 and XBox 360/One
- - Creating an Arduino based video game controller that can be controlled with a standard RS232 serial interface.
+ - [Creating an Arduino based video game controller](#creating-an-arduino-based-video-game-controller)that can be controlled with a standard RS232 serial interface.
- - Example controller built with Angular and websockets to play video games from a computer.
+ - [Example controller](#example-controller-interface) built with Angular and websockets to play video games from a computer.

 ## tl;dr overview